 I relate to my clients with the attitude and belief that life isn't easy and that it is normal and natural to need some help along the way.

-I am aware of the value of attending to the interchanges between therapist and client, that is the relational dimension.
+I can see the value of attending to the interchanges between therapist and client, that help form the relational dimension.
 As a client, you can expect to be listened to very carefully.
 I will check with you that I fully understand, and appreciate the meaning of, whatever you may wish to communicate.
 With relational support of this nature, you can ground yourself in the here-and-now, reflect upon how you are and your present-day situation, recognise and perhaps experience the influence of the past, and consider your options with regard to the future.